Complete the online survey

 The Healthy Coast Management Plan and Shoreline Erosion Management Plan are essential for maintaining a healthy coastline.
 The Healthy Coast Management Plan captures a broader view of coastal management that includes environmental, built asset, and sustainable use priorities, whilst the Shoreline Erosion Management Plan focusses on coastal erosion management.
 Shoreline Erosion Management Plan actions are captured within the Healthy Coast Management Plan, and there are strong linkages between these two plans.
 For that reason, engagement activities have been combined.

-We invite the community to provide feedback on the priorities and values included in the draft Healthy Coast Management Plan and draft Shoreline Erosion Management Plan 2025-2035.
+We invited the community to provide feedback on the priorities and values included in the draft Healthy Coast Management Plan and draft Shoreline Erosion Management Plan 2025-2035.
 This will help us ensure that what we heard from previous engagement aligns with the final plans and what you value about our coastline.
 It will also help us prioritise future management actions.
-Consultation is open from 9am Monday 28 October to 5pm Monday 25 November 2024.
+Consultation was open from Monday 28 October to Monday 25 November 2024.

 If you would prefer to provide a written submission, email the team at ourresilientcoast@sunshinecoast.qld.gov.au.